DanielGraf240616/digital-electronics-1/MCT_final/README.md

 Morse code is a worldwide form of communication where letters, numbers or other characters are represented by a sequence of symbols, dots and dashes.
 First what we had to come up with was the idea how to input the characters, which in our case was pretty easy as we simply used 5 switches which represent our 5-bit value of letter (see the chart below).
 After that we needed to figure out how to represent such sequences with signals, for that we chose to go with timings.
 As it is globally known, dot shall be represented by 1 cycle, dash by 3 cycles.
 Knowing that we had made all possible sequences and needed to figure our how to output the sequences(signals).
 We chose to output the morse code sequence in a visual form as a blinking LED and in a signal form -pmod pin.

 ### Hardware description of demo application
+User input is done by selecting binary value on switches `SW(0-4)` and confirmed by pressing select/reset `BTNC` button.
+Output signal splits to `RGB 16 G` LED and `JD `pin.
 MCT schematic:
 ![](MCT_schematic.jpg)